careers-medical-examiner-990x358

 • Sample Program: University of North Texas

-In addition to core courses, students will typically complete a set of electives to broaden as well as potentially specialize their knowledge.
-Given the nature of the field of forensics there is a vast variety of elective courses a student may take.
+In addition to core courses, students will typically complete a set of electives to broaden and potentially specialize their knowledge.
+Given the nature of the field of forensics, there is a vast variety of elective courses a student may take.
 A selection of such courses appears below:

 • Advanced Light Microscopy